Meet the Therapist

 Therapy to me is about helping people make sense of their lives.
 Here’s more information about my therapeutic style:

 During sessions, I’m responsive, engaged, and conversational.
-I work first to attune to my clients, which means I work at being present and tuning in to what someone is saying and where they are comign from.
-As an attachment-based therapist, it’s important to me that my clients feel seen, heard, and understood.
+First, I aim to attune to my clients, which means I am listening and focused on them as they are talking.
+I believe being heard as we tell our story in therapy is an important part of the healing experience so as an attachment-based therapist, it’s important to me that my clients feel seen, heard, and understood.

-I think out loud during sessions with my clients so you won’t have to wonder what I’m thinking, or worse, feel scrutinized or judged.
+I make an effort to think out loud during sessions with my clients so you won’t ever have to wonder or guess what I’m thinking, or worse – feel scrutinized or judged.
+Ewww!
+I don’t want to be treated that way and I certainly don’t want my clients to feel that way either.

-My focus early on in the first session is always the clients’ goals and what they hope to get from their investment of time, money, and energy in therapy.
+My focus early on in the first session is always on the client’s goals and what they hope to get from their investment of time, money, and energy in therapy.
+I usually ask clients what brings them to therapy and what do they hope to get out of this experience.

 Generally, once the problem is understood, I focus more on the solution than the problem.
 I am trained in solution-focused brief therapy and do use those techniques, but I’m especially mindful of an idea by Albert Einstein, who once said: